THIS WEEK'S MOTLEY FOOL STOCK ADVISOR REVIEW (updated Sunday, February 28, 2021):

 An Example Recommendation

-Here is what one of the recent “Best Stocks to Buy” emails looked like…
+Here is what one of the recent “Best Buys Now” emails looked like…

 Here's something else you MUST KNOW–Tom and David Gardner are still running the company and providing these stock recommendations!
 If you look at other newsletters, you can't compare one year to the next because they have so much changeover and you never know whose advice you are following.
 This is a STRONG POINT for the Motley Fool's service!